mpaperno/MSFSTouchPortalPlugin/DOCUMENTATION.md

 | --- | --- | --- | --- |
 | boolean (on/off) | 0 | 0 | 1 |

-Set to 1 to automatically load latest HubHop data when plugin starts.
-Set to 0 to disable.
-Updates can always be triggered manually via the Action *MSFS - Plugin -> Connect & Update*. **Updates require a working Internet connection!**
+Set to 1 (one) to automatically load latest HubHop data when plugin starts.
+Set to 0 (zero) to disable.
+Updates can always be triggered manually via the Action "MSFS - Plugin -> Connect & Update".
+**Updates require a working Internet connection!**

 ### HubHop Data Update Timeout (seconds)